louisaarocha/FIM/README.md

 ---------

 ## Project Summary
-This project emphasizes the importance of integrity in cybersecurity by demonstrating a basic file integrity monitor that will monitor files and have the ability to raise alerts when changes have occured to the files.
+This project emphasizes the importance of integrity in cybersecurity by demonstrating the implementation of a basic file integrity monitor that will monitor files and have the ability to raise alerts when changes have occurred to the files.

 ## Project Steps